 Client should be aware that the ticks defined are used by Optiq for the order entry checks only.
-Matching and trade prices are allowed at sub-tick.
+Matching and trade prices are allowed at different granularity of ticks, which occur for the strategy leg trades.
+More information on this is provided below.